The reflection representation in the homology of subword order: Deleting one rank from : a curious isomorphism of homology

 In this section we will determine the homology representation of the rank-selected subposet $A^*_{n,k}(S)$ of $A^*_{n,k}$ when $S$ is obtained by deleting one rank from the interval $[1,k].$ In this special case the computation will reveal a curious duality in homology.

 Again we use a method developed in \cite{Su0} which is particularly useful for Lefschetz homology computations when the deleted set is an antichain.
-The version below is the special case when homology is concentrated in a single degree.

-\begin{thm} (\cite[Theorem 1.10]{Su0}, \cite{SuJer}) Let $P$ be a Cohen-Macaulay poset of rank $r$, $G$ a group of automorphisms of $P$ and let $Q$ be a subposet obtained by deleting a $G$-invariant antichain $T$ in $P$.
-Then $Q$ is also $G$-invariant.
-Assume $Q$ is graded and has homology concentrated in the highest degree $rank(Q)-2$.
+The version below is the special case when one rank is deleted. \begin{thm} (\cite[Theorem 1.10]{Su0}, \cite{SuJer}) Let $P$ be a Cohen-Macaulay poset of rank $r$, $G$ a group of automorphisms of $P$ and let $Q$ be a subposet obtained by deleting a rank-set $T$ consisting of one rank in $P$.
+Thus $Q$ is also $G$-invariant, and $Q$ is graded and has homology concentrated in the highest degree $rank(Q)-2$.
 Then one has the $G$-equivariant decomposition

 Here $stab(x)$ denotes the stabiliser subgroup of $G$ which fixes the element $x.$ \end{thm}

 We apply this theorem to the poset $A^*_{n,k}$ and the rank-set $S=[1,k]\backslash\{r\},$ removing all words of length $r,$ for a fixed $r$ in $[1,k].$